-The Audit Committee, the Management Development and Compensation Committee and the Nominating and Governance Committee shall consist entirely of directors who meet the New York Stock Exchange definition of independence and the Company's independence standards set forth in Appendix A. In addition, directors who serve on the Audit Committee must meet additional, heightened independence and qualification criteria applicable to audit committee members under the New York Stock Exchange listing standards.
+The Audit Committee, the Management Development and Compensation Committee and the Nominating and Governance Committee shall consist entirely of directors who meet the New York Stock Exchange definition of independence and the Company's independence standards set forth in Appendix A. In addition, directors who serve on the Audit Committee and the Management Development and Compensation Committee must meet additional, heightened independence and qualification criteria applicable to directors serving on these committees under the New York Stock Exchange listing standards.